Darius Songaila

-Darius Songaila (born February 14, 1978) is a Lithuanian professional basketball coach and former player who is the head coach for BC Šiauliai of Lietuvos krepšinio lyga (LKL).
+Darius Songaila (born February 14, 1978) is a Lithuanian professional basketball coach and former player who is the head coach for BC Šiauliai of the Lietuvos krepšinio lyga (LKL) and the EuroCup.
 He has represented the Lithuania national team.
 He played at the power forward and center positions.

 Early years

 Songaila started his basketball career with Lietuvos rytas Marijampolė in second-tier Lithuanian league, the LKAL in 1995.
 In 1997, he moved to the United States where he attended the New Hampton School in New Hampton, New Hampshire.
 Songaila played the Nike Hoop Summit in 1998.
 He was also named to the All-European Under-22 Championship Second Team.

 College career

 Darius Songaila played college basketball at Wake Forest University.
 He was named Third Team All-ACC in 2000 and Second Team All-ACC in 2002.
 He was also named Honorable Mention All-American by the Associated Press as a senior.